gary1994613/Design-Patterns/AbstractFactory/README.md

 # Abstract Factory

-##### Provide an interface for creating families of related or dependent objects without specifying their concrete class
+##### Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 ![alt text](UML.jpg)